octopusthink/nautilus/src/components/ui/Heading/README.md

 <Heading level={4}>More at eleven 🕚</Heading>
 ```

-Headings are also available in dark and light variants, as well as an inverse.
+Headings are also available in dark and light variants, as well as an inversed variant for each.
 These colours can be set in your theme.

 ```jsx
 <Heading level={4} dark>Dark</Heading>